Sawfish: Head, body and fins

 Sawfish have a strong shark-like body, a flat underside and a flat head.
 Pristis sawfish have a rough sandpaper-like skin texture because of the covering of dermal denticles, but in Anoxypristis the skin is largely smooth.
 The mouth and nostrils are placed on the underside of the head.
 There are about 88–128 small, blunt-edged teeth in the upper jaw of the mouth and about 84–176 in the lower jaw (not to be confused with the teeth on the saw).
 These are arranged in 10–12 rows on each jaw, and somewhat resemble a cobblestone road.
 They have small eyes and behind each is a spiracle, which is used to draw water past the gills.
 The gill slits, five on each side, are placed on the underside of the body near the base of the pectoral fins.
-The position of the gill openings separates them from the superficially similar, but generally much smaller (up to c.
-1.5 m long) sawsharks, where the slits are placed on the side of the neck.
+The position of the gill openings separates them from the superficially similar yet generally much smaller (up to c.
+1.5 m long) sawsharks, in which the slits are on the side of the neck.
 Unlike sawfish, sawsharks also have a pair of long barbels on the rostrum ("saw").

 Sawfish have two relatively high and distinct dorsal fins, wing-like pectoral and pelvic fins, and a tail with a distinct upper lobe and a variably sized lower lobe (lower lobe relatively large in Anoxypristis; small to absent in Pristis sawfish).
 The position of the first dorsal fin compared to the pelvic fins varies and is a useful feature for separating some of the species.
 There are no anal fins.

-Like other elasmobranches, sawfish lack a swim bladder (instead controlling their buoyancy with a large oil-rich liver), have a skeleton consisting of cartilage, and the males have claspers, a pair of elongated structures used for mating and positioned on the underside at the pelvic fins.
+Like other elasmobranchs, sawfish lack a swim bladder (instead controlling their buoyancy with a large oil-rich liver), and have a skeleton consisting of cartilage.
+Males have claspers, a pair of elongated structures used for mating and positioned on the underside at the pelvic fins.
 The claspers are small and indistinct in young males.

 Their small intestines contain an internal partition shaped like a corkscrew, called a spiral valve, which increases the surface area available for food absorption.